AATopp/AllaT_Portfolio_Data_Scientist/README.md

-# Top Data Science Projects
+# 5 top Data Science Projects

 I would love to showcase the projects I have been working on in the last 2 years during my graduate program in Data Science including some of my personal projects I have been working on afterwards: